 Early History of the Brampton family

-Another 141 words (10 lines of text) covering the years 1440, 1508, 1690 and 1751 are included under the topic Early Brampton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brampton research.
+Another 71 words (5 lines of text) covering the years 1436, 1436, 1440, 1508, 1690 and 1751 are included under the topic Early Brampton History in all our PDF Extended History products and printed products wherever possible.

 Brampton Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Brampton have been found, including Brampton, Bramton and others.
+Many variations of the name Brampton have been found, including Brampton, Bramton, Brompton, Brumton and others.

 Early Notables of the Brampton family (pre 1700)